 MSW Advanced Standing: Policies & Procedures

-- Applicants must have an overall GPA no lower than 3.0 in their undergraduate coursework
+- An overall GPA of 3.0 in their undergraduate coursework

-- Official transcripts must note that the BSW degree has been awarded from a CSWE accredited program
+- Official transcripts noting that the BSW degree has been awarded from a CSWE

 Advanced Standing Graduate Eligibility Degrees

 Advanced standing is awarded only to graduates holding degrees from baccalaureate social work programs:

 - Accredited by Council of Social Work Education (CSWE)

 - Recognized by its International Social Work Degree Recognition and Evaluation Service

 - Covered under a memorandum of understanding with international social work accreditors